 The study techniques below are going to dramatically improve your study efficiency and effectiveness.
-Take action on the one that “hits your soul” first, then continue on until you’ve done all 7 do’s (and avoided all the don’ts).
-Also, post launches my newest course, The Poker Study Boot Camp.
-You can get this course absolutely FREE ($50 value) by becoming a Poker Forge Member before February 1st.
-The course goes far beyond the 7 do’s and don’ts below and I guarantee it will turn you into a poker study commando.
+Take action on the one that “hits your soul” first, then continue on until you've done all 7 DO's (and avoided all the DON'Ts).

 Listen to this podcast episode: The 7 Do's and Don'ts of Studying Poker